Polygon MEV • WSS Latency • Private Bundles

 Polygon MEV bot routing guide

-• Latency targets and gas price ceilings that justify private orderflow.
+• Latency targets: Maintain strict gas price ceilings that justify the use of private orderflow.

-• Guard rails that auditors can trace when routers or bundles misbehave.
+• Audit-ready operations: Implement guard rails that compliance teams can trace when routers or bundles behave unexpectedly.

-Use these vetted endpoints, FRB workflows, and mempool hygiene tips to keep inclusion high while you scale across EVM-compatible chains.
+Use these vetted endpoints, FRB workflows, and mempool hygiene tips to keep inclusion rates high while you scale your operations across EVM-compatible chains.

 Link these FRB resources from every Polygon memo